-Therefore, even though parallel connections to the same server may result in small transmission times if the fastest server is selected, it may also result in no speedup if a slow server is selected, even for a high number of parallel connections to that server.
+Therefore, even though a parallel connection to the same server may result in small transmission times if the fastest server is selected, it may also result in no speedup if a slow server is selected, even for a high number of parallel connections to that server.
 On the other hand, a dynamic parallel-access to both servers automatically achieves very good speedups without any server selection.
-If many clients open parallel connections to the same server, the links close to the server or the actual server may become congested, and clients will not experience any speedup.
-With a dynamic parallel-access to different servers, the load is shared among the servers and there is a higher number of receivers that can experience significant speedups.
+With a parallel connection to the same server, if many clients open use this scheme, the links close to the server or the actual server may become congested, and clients will not experience any speedup.
+With a dynamic parallel-access to different servers, the load is shared among the servers and there is a higher number of receivers that can experience high speedups.